Visit go.depaul.edu/covid for COVID-19 updates and guidance.

 Are there course materials?

-There are no books for this course.
-Handouts will be distributed on the first day of class.
+There are no required books for this course.
+Comprehensive handouts and videos will be available on the first day of class.
 The cost of these materials is included in the course fee.

 Do I get DePaul credit for this class?

-No, but some DePaul CPE courses have been approved for CEU credits.
+No, but some DePaul CPE courses have been approved for continuing education units (CEUs).
 This is a professional education class, with different requirements than courses taken for academic credit.

 How big is the class?